ibm-cloud-docs/sell/conref.md

 * H2 - **Selecting your product's support provider** is used in the following files:
    * service-support.md
    * software-support-details.md
-* H2 - **Providing your products support information** is used in the following files:
+* H2 - **Providing your product's support information** is used in the following files:
+   * service-support.md
+   * software-support-details.md
+* H2 - **Updating your product's support information** is used in the following files:
    * service-support.md
    * software-support-details.md